Is your Windows Continuously Restarting? Try these Fixes

 Windows Is Continuously Booting After Every Restart Fix

-Startup repair in Windows automatically diagnoses and fixes problems that prevent Windows from starting properly.
-You can use it to fix computer problems that may cause your computer to constantly restart.
+Startup Repair in Windows automatically diagnoses and fixes problems that prevent Windows from starting properly.
+You can use it to fix computer issues that may cause your computer to constantly restart.

-When you perform a startup repair, Windows will scan your computer’s system files and settings for any issues and attempt to repair them.
-It will also check the startup process for any problems and attempt to resolve them.
-This can include repairing corrupted system files, restoring missing files, fixing boot sector issues, and more.
+When you perform a startup repair, Windows scans your computer’s system files and settings for any issues and attempts to repair them.
+It also checks the startup process for any problems and tries to resolve them.
+This process can include repairing corrupted system files, restoring missing files, fixing boot sector issues, and more.

 1. Start your computer and wait for it to reach the Windows loading screen.